MSNLAB/SmartEye/README.md

 ### Deployment and Usage

-For convenience, you can upload the whole project directly to each server
+For convenience, you can upload the whole project directly to each server.
 ```bash
 # such as:
 scp -r SmartEye/ your_account@ip_address:/home/user/